MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/delegated-managed-service-accounts/delegated-managed-service-accounts-overview.md

 - The service account is removed from _Generic Read_ to all properties on the dMSA
 - The service account is removed from _Write_ property on the **msDS-GroupMSAMembership** attribute
 - **msDS-DelegatedMSAState** is set to 2
-- The Service Principal Names (SPN) are copied over from the service account to the dMSA account
+- The Service Principal Names (SPNs) are copied over from the service account to the dMSA account
 - **msDS-AllowedToDelegateTo** is copied over if applicable
 - **msDS-AllowedToActOnBehalfOfOtherIdentity** the security descriptor is copied over if applicable
 - The assigned AuthN policy, **msDS-AssignedAuthnPolicy**, of the service account are copied over